Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

 @section occt_modat_6 Bounding boxes

-*Bounding box(es) (BndBox(es))* is used in many OCCT algorithms.
-In general, it is some filter to avoid check of excess interferences between pairs of shapes (check of interferences between BndBoxes is much simpler then between shapes and if BndBoxes do not interfere then there is no point in searching interferences between the corresponding shapes).
+Bounding boxes are used in many OCCT algorithms.
+The most common use is as a filter avoiding check of excess interferences between pairs of shapes (check of interferences between bounding boxes is much simpler then between shapes and if they do not interfere then there is no point in searching interferences between the corresponding shapes).
-Generally, BndBoxes can be divided on two main types:
+Generally, bounding boxes can be divided into two main types:
-  - axis-aligned BndBox (AABB).
-I.e. the box whose edges are parallel to the axes of World Coordinate System (WCS);
+  - axis-aligned bounding box (AABB) is the box whose edges are parallel to the axes of the World Coordinate System (WCS);
-  - oriented BndBox (OBB).
-I.e. not AABB.
+  - oriented BndBox (OBB) is defined in its own coordinate system that can be rotated with respect to the WCS.
-In fact, every AABB is a specific case of OBB.<br>
+Indeed, an AABB is a specific case of OBB.<br>

 The image below illustrates the example, when using OBB is better than AABB.

 @figure{/user_guides/modeling_data/images/modeling_data_image015.png,"Illustrating the problem with AABB.",320}

 AABBs in this picture are interfered.
-Therefore, many OCCT-algorithms will spend much time to interfere the shapes.
+Therefore, many OCCT algorithms will spend much time to interfere the shapes.
 However, if we check OBBs, which are not interfered, then searching of interferences between the shapes will not be necessary.
 At that, creation and analysis of OBBs takes significantly more time than the analogical operations with AABB.

-Later in this section, the BndBox having the smallest surface area will be called as <b> optimal </b>.
+Later in this section, the bounding boxes having the smallest surface area will be called *optimal*.

-In OCCT, BndBox(es) are described in Bnd package.
-In general, Bnd_Box class describes AABB, Bnd_OBB class describes OBB.
-These classes contain the following common methods (this list is not complete; please see the documentation about corresponding class for detailed information):
+In OCCT, bounding boxes are defined in *Bnd* package. *Bnd_Box* class defines AABB, *Bnd_OBB* class defines OBB.
+These classes contain the following common methods (this list is not complete; see the documentation about the corresponding class for detailed information):

-  - SetVoid() and IsVoid().
-SetVoid method clears the existing BndBox.
-IsVoid method indicates whether the BndBox is initialized.
+  - *IsVoid* method indicates whether the bounding box is empty (uninitialized).
+  - *SetVoid* method clears the existing bounding box.
-  - Enlarge(...).
-Extends the current BndBox.
+  - *Enlarge(...)* extends the current bounding box.
-  - Add(...).
-Rebuilds the current BndBox in order to cover all previous objects (which it was created from) and the argument of the method.
+  - *Add(...)* extends the bounding box as necessary to include the object (a point, a shape, etc.) passed as the argument.
-  - IsOut(...).
-Checks whether the argument is inside/outside of the current BndBox.
+  - *IsOut(...)* checks whether the argument is inside/outside of the current BndBox.

-Also, BRepBndLib class contains methods to provide creation of BndBox (both AABB and OBB) from the complex shape.
+BRepBndLib class contains methods for creation of bounding boxes (both AABB and OBB) from the shapes.

 @subsection occt_modat_6_1 Brief description of some algorithms working with OBB